GUVSWMD

 • Verizon HopeLine ~ Verizon Wireless retail stores, 1-800-426-2790

-Clean Wood - (No paint, stain, or pressure treated)
+Clean Wood - No paint, stain, or pressure-treated lumber)

 Christmas Trees

-Christmas trees make excellent habitat for birds and other wildlife.
+Natural Christmas trees make excellent habitat for birds and other wildlife.
 Leave your tree out to decay naturally over time.
 Goats love to eat Christmas trees, but get permission from their owner!
 If your town doesn't provide mulching, encourage them to start.
+Natural Christmas trees are banned from the landfill.
+See "Yard Waste."

 Clothing/Textiles

 There are many reuse and recycling options in the Upper Valley.
-The list below is NOT all-inclusive:
+The list below is not all-inclusive.
+Please check with any of these locations before dropping off "textiles" or fabric.
+Some have become more strict about what they will accept.

 • Consignment Shops